Geopolitics Just Became Machine-Readable (AI Agents, Prediction Markets, and Real-Time Power Pricing)

 Definition Layer

-• diplomatic signals are structured as data inputs
+• diplomatic signals become structured data inputs

-• negotiation outcomes are treated as outcome contracts
+• negotiation outcomes behave like outcome contracts

 In this system, diplomacy is no longer static communication.